opf/openproject/docs/release-notes/11/11-0-0/README.md

 Follow the [upgrade guide for the packaged installation or Docker installation](../../../installation-and-operations/operation/upgrading/) to update your OpenProject installation to OpenProject 11.0.
 Please note the blue box on top of the page.

-We update the hosted OpenProject environments (Enterprise Cloud) automatically.
+We update the hosted OpenProject environments (Enterprise cloud) automatically.

 ## Credits and contributions